Lime and Basil Sorbet

 Could you see them in the photo below??? ;P

-Maybe if we reduce the Aussie sun glare a few notch down...perhaps they are there.... somewhere
+Maybe if we reduce the Aussie sun glare a few notchs down...perhaps they are there.... somewhere

 Lower Chittering

-Taste of Chittering ~ a community fair that displays and sells their fresh produce.
+Taste of Chittering ~ is a community fair that displays and sells fresh produce.

 Kiwano / Horned melon

-Lower Chittering known for their sweet juicy oranges and other fresh produce.
+Lower Chittering is known for its sweet juicy oranges and other fresh produce.

-No festival is complete without displaying locally made jam, preserve, fudge and among many stalls... there was one stall that kids and adults would stand in long queue to have one....
+No festival is complete without displaying locally made jam, preserve, fudge, and among many stalls... there was one stall where kids and adults would stand in a long queue to have one....

 Lower Chittering Festival